 - i.
 Invigilators are trained in the evacuation procedure and understand the actions they must take in the event of a fire alarm or other emergency that leads to an evacuation of the exam room. - ii.
-All Academies follow and adhere to the emergency evacuation procedure which is contained in the Lockdown Procedures (Appendix 6).
+For a lockdown situation adhere to the emergency evacuation procedure which is contained in the Lockdown Procedures (Appendix 6).